 The term Parsi, meaning from Pars (Iran) refers to those Zoroastrians who fled Persia and migrated to India between the 8th and 10th century.
 They landed on the shores of Sanjan, Gujarat where they were accepted on the strict condition of no conversion, and hence began a new chapter for themselves.

 Parsi cooking was to be shaped by history.
-Culled from two ancient cultures – Persia, from where we hail, and India, where we then settled – this unusual historical background gives Parsi foods a distinct and unique flavour.
-Recipes with dry nuts and fruits giving Shirini (sweet) flavours come from Persia, while those made with ginger, garlic, chillies and spices are Indian influenced.
+Culled from two ancient cultures - Persia, from which we hail, and India, where we later settled - Parsi foods have a distinct and unique flavour.
+Recipes with dry fruits and nuts giving Shirini (sweet) flavours come from Persia, while those made with ginger, garlic, chillies and spices are Indian influenced.

-Centuries-old ingredients like saffron, jaggery, cider vinegar, ginger, cinnamon and turmeric, all part-and-parcel of Parsi cooking, have been revealed for their great health benefits.
-There is much excitement to revive this ancient and unique Manna and carry forward traditions in the years to come!
+Centuries-old ingredients like saffron, jaggery, cider vinegar, ginger, clove, cinnamon and turmeric, all part-and-parcel of Parsi cooking, have been revealed for their signifcant health benefits.
+There is much excitement to revive this ancient and unique Manna and carrying forward traditions in the years to come!

 Meat and eggs are two favourites of Parsi food; and garlic, ginger, onion, and tomato make up the base of most recipes.
 While a range of spices, including, cinnamon, turmeric, cumin, and chillies create the flavour, adding jaggery and vinegar gives a finishing touch.
 Tikhu-Khatu-Mithu (Spicy-Sour-Sweet) is considered the Holy Trinity of Parsi cooking, and perfecting its balance is the key between mediocrity and perfection in any Parsi dish.